 Several grand houses survive from Woodford’s heyday, including the glorious Hurst House (c.1714) at the south end of Woodford Green, Elmhurst (perhaps 1760s), on the South Woodford side of St Mary’s, and Woodford Bridge’s Gwynne House (1816, later a Barnardo’s home and now the ridiculously named Hallmark Hotel London Chigwell Prince Regent).

 Before the opening of the station in 1856 Woodford was centred on the Church End locality – the vicinity of St Mary’s church, which was founded here in the 12th century.
-The present-day church is shown in the photo on the right and its location is marked with a pin on the map below.
+The present-day church is shown in the photo below.

 The coming of the East Counties Railway brought suburban development, but not of the densely terraced kind so common elsewhere, because the railway company did not offer cheap fares for workmen.
 The council also conspired to keep out the lower classes by refusing to permit tram services here.

 The British Land Company bought the Woodford Hall estate in 1869 and laid out new roads west of the church.
 A series of similar developments in the grounds of old houses followed over the next 60 years and almost the whole of modern Woodford was built up by the outbreak of the Second World War.